Samuel-Baumann/SYSC3303A-TFTP/README.txt

 * Code - Sirak and Henri:
 	* Fixed prior Read and Write errors that existed in Iteration #1
 	* Added support for error simulation for both server and client side
-* Supporting Documentation, UML and Use Case: Sam
+* Supporting Documentation, UML, Sequence and Use Case: Sam
-* State Machine diagrams and added verbose/quit user input code to Client: Gen
+* State Machine diagrams: Gen

 Setup:
-To run, a user must have an instance of the client and server on the same machine, and must also run the connection handler and error simulator if they wish to run tests.
+To run, a user must have an instance of the client and server on the same machine, and must also run the error simulator if they wish to run tests.

+Make sure that you decide which mode you want the error simulator to be in before you transfer between the server and client.

 Once all of these consoles are open and the threads are running, follow the steps outlined in the Client's main() function to select your mode, file locations and other customizable options.
 To quit, again follow the instruction in Client to send a shutdown command to the system.